chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 == Changelog ==
+= Version 8.5 =
+fix: added CSS to make privacy checkbox visible when using Bootstrap (thanks Marie)
+fix: nonce was outputted twice (thanks malae and Felipe)
+fix: duplicate ID of privacy checkbox (thanks malae) credits in changelog: removed all full names (because of the GDPR)

 = Version 8.4 =
 * added bootstrap css class to privacy checkbox
 * minor change in file vscf-style
 * updated readme file

 = Version 8.3 =
-* new: disable the collection of ip address (thanks marie)
+* new: disable the collection of ip address (thanks Marie)
 * updated most files

 = Version 8.2 =